Chart Color Schemes

 Infrastructure

-Halls Creek has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+Halls Creek has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified three projects expected to impact the area: Halls Creek to Kununurra Bridges, East Kimberley Clean Energy Project, Gibb River Road Upgrades, and Northern Territory Freight Rail And Logistics Capacity Improvements.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified three projects likely impacting the region: Halls Creek to Kununurra Bridges, East Kimberley Clean Energy Project, Gibb River Road Upgrades, and Northern Territory Freight Rail And Logistics Capacity Improvements.
+The following details those of most relevance.

 Professional plan users can use the search below to filter and access additional projects.